woossi0/suite/docs/usermanual/source/processing/processes/unionfc.rst

 --------------

 * Both input feature collections must have the same default geometry.
-* Make sure to match the CRS of each input geometry.
+* Make sure that the :term:`CRS` of each input feature collection matches.
 * Identical features in both input collections will both be preserved as individual features, not combined.

 .. todo:: What happens with mixed CRSs?